Alan P. Merriam

 Alan Parkhurst Merriam (1 November 1923 – 14 March 1980) was an American ethnomusicologist known for his studies of music in Native America and Africa.
 In his book The Anthropology of Music (1964), he outlined and develops a theory and method for studying music from an anthropological perspective with anthropological methods.
 Although he taught at Northwestern University and University of Wisconsin, the majority of his academic career was spent at Indiana University where he was named a professor in 1962 and then chairman of the anthropology department from 1966 to 1969, which became a leading center of ethnomusicology research under his guidance.
 He was a co-founder of the Society for Ethnomusicology in 1952 and held the elected post of president of that society from 1963 to 1965.
 He edited the Newsletter of the Society for Ethnomusicology from 1952 to 1957, and he edited the journal Ethnomusicology from 1957 to 1958.

 Merriam's initial work was based on fieldwork carried out in his native Montana and central Africa.
 He undertook extensive field research among the Flathead Indians of Montana in 1950 (for his PhD) and again in 1958.
 In Africa, he studied with the Songye and Bashi people of Zaïre (now the Democratic Republic of Congo) and Burundi in the 1950s and again in 1973.
 Later, Merriam proposed a tripartite model for the study of ethnomusicology, centering on the study of "music in culture."
 This model suggested that music should be studied on three analytic levels: conceptualization about music; behavior in relation to music; and analysis of music's sounds.
 In later works, Merriam amended his original concept of "music in culture" to "music as culture."

-Merriam died in the LOT Polish Airlines Flight 007 crash on March 14, 1980.
+Merriam died in the crash of LOT Polish Airlines Flight 007 on March 14, 1980.

 Early life and education

 Born to a highly musical household in Missoula, Montana, Merriam began studying piano and clarinet at a young age.
 His father was the Chairman of the English department at Montana State University, and his mother was a highly skilled cellist.
 During his younger years, Merriam performed in numerous school bands and local dance orchestras.

-Merriam studied music at Montana State University (‘47) and began graduate work in anthropology at Northwestern University (’48) where he became acquainted with the anthropologist Melville J. Herskovits, who “stimulated his interest in the study of music as a cultural phenomenon.”
-Merriam went on to complete a doctorate in anthropology, his dissertation titled “Songs of the Afro-Bahian Cults: An Ethnomusicological Analysis.”
-This dissertation was significant to the field of Ethnomusicology, because it was the first instance of the word “ethnomusicology” being used as an adverb, marking a shift away from the adverbial usage of the phrase “comparative musicology.”
+Merriam studied music at Montana State University ('47) and began graduate work in anthropology at Northwestern University ('48) where he became acquainted with the anthropologist Melville J. Herskovits, who "stimulated his interest in the study of music as a cultural phenomenon."
+Merriam went on to complete a doctorate in anthropology, his dissertation titled "Songs of the Afro-Bahian Cults: An Ethnomusicological Analysis."
+This dissertation was significant to the field of Ethnomusicology, because it was the first instance of the word "ethnomusicology" being used as an adverb, marking a shift away from the adverbial usage of the phrase "comparative musicology."